Wizhill05/Blue_Ribbon/README.md

 - Utilizes **Gemini APIs** to summarize lengthy content.
 - Presents the text in a **tokenized format**, enhancing readability for users with dyslexia.

+### 4. **Read from anywhere**
+- Just select the text you are finding difficult to read and share it to app, you'll get your reader.

 ## Installation and Setup

 ### Prerequisites to Build or Run the project from source code